fetchai/docs-archived/docs/getting-started/quickstart.md

 If you want to develop Smart Contracts and deploy them, or create apps to connect directly to the ledger, the Python Ledger API is your best friend.

+You can see the source here, or just install with pip:

+Keep close attention to build versions, if your ledger is at latest, grab latest, else, stick with a lateste labeled version.

 <br/>